Courses Descriptions 2025

 Nillumbik U3A is providing a short course to introduce, guide and support members on how to use this park for optimum benefit and risk free enjoyment.
 The class size will be limited to 8 people with 2 trainers.
 To get the most benefit from the course, attendance at all of the 5 classes is preferable.
 No matter your level of fitness, this program can be adapted to people of all abilities.
 There are also progressions available when members are ready for the next stage.
 Go along and enjoy exercising outside with like-minded members.

-NOTE: this is not a continuation of previous term , but a new class.
+Note that this is not a continuation of previous term, but a new class.

 Where: Andrew Pocket Park